I’m going to make a bold statement: the best book marketing campaigns include social media BUT social media doesn’t sell books.

 This doesn’t mean that you’re always tied to just four talking points, but to get started and kick this into high gear, you’re better off staying on track.

 And, by staying consistent to your messaging and your posting topics and schedule, you’ll build a reader/follower base much more quickly than you would if you just got onto social media in a haphazard way or if you posted too much one day and then nothing at all for a week.
 Most of what happens on social media falls into one of those two scenarios.

 So what does this look like in the best book marketing campaigns?
-Let’s say you’ve written a diet and health book; your tracks might look like this:
+Let’s say you’ve written a diet and health book; your tracks might look like the list below.

 - Latest health news